palewire/go-big-with-github-actions/docs/what-are-actions.md

 For example, a routine set of Actions is run to vet every change made to the codebase of Microsoft's [Visual Studio Code](https://github.com/microsoft/vscode), a popular open-source project managed via GitHub.

 Each time a developer submits a patch for review, tests are run to ensure that nothing breaks.
-When changes have been approved, Actions can automatically deploy new code to the web servers and other systems that run the software.
+When changes have been approved, Actions can automatically ship out the latest version to users.

 [![VS Code actions](_static/vscode-actions.png)](https://github.com/microsoft/vscode/actions)